KAIST-IS521/2017ctf-writeups/team-3/shopping-mall.md

 ===========

 # Before read...
-I found vulnerability on `/product/purchase` page by hand-fuzzing during the CTF.
+I found vulnerability on '/product/purchase' page by using hand-fuzzing during the CTF.

 But when I tested my payload on my VM.
 It occured SQL error on MySQL.
 So I can't analyze vulnerability perfectly.

 # Abstract
 There were two vulnerabilities on the server.
-Type confusion vulnerability and SQL injection(maybe?) on `/product/purchase` page.
+Type confusion vulnerability and SQL injection(maybe?) on '/product/purchase' page.

 Vulnerability was so simple.
-When I purchase the 'FLAG' directly on main(`/#product`) page.
+When I purchase the 'FLAG' directly on main ('/#product') page.
-I inserted single quote in product_num.
-And 'FLAG' was bought.
+I inserted single-quote in value of 'product_num'.
+And 'FLAG' was bought and succeed transaction-check.

-And I read code again because to check vulnerability.
+So I read and run code again because to check vulnerability.

-## Type confusion on `/product/purchase` page
+## Type confusion and SQL injection on '/product/purchase' page
-### Describe
+### Explanation
-First it has a type confusion vulnerablity when check product_num value.
+First it has a type confusion vulnerablity when check 'product_num' value.
-And insert invalid SQL query with product_num.
+And page inserts invalid SQL query that made by 'product_num'.

 ### Source code
 ```js